Data-Time Tradeoffs for Optimal k-Thresholding Algorithms in Compressed Sensing: Theoretical Guarantees

-\begin{remark} It is clear that the above results shows the tradeoffs in ROT or ROTP between the number of measurements and the number of iterations.
+The above theorems show the tradeoffs in ROT or ROTP between the number of measurements and the number of iterations.
 Note that if $m$ is larger than some value, the convergence rate $\rho_1$ or $\rho_{2}$ is less than $1$; if not, the algorithm might diverge.
 Besides, notice that the value $\rho_{1}$ or $\rho_{2}$ decreases with the increase of $m$, leading to a fast convergence rate.
-Therefore, we can conclude that when the number of measurements is large enough, the larger the number of measurements, the faster convergence rate and hence the smaller number of iterations for fixed accuracy.
+Therefore, we can conclude that when the number of measurements is large enough, the larger the number of measurements, the faster the convergence rate and hence the smaller number of iterations for fixed accuracy.
 In particular, let the step size $\eta$ be equal to ${1}/{m}$.
 In this case, the convergence rate satisfying $\rho_{1}<1$ for ROT algorithm is ensured by $\sqrt{m}>C'CK^2\gamma(\mathbb{D}_{2k})$, where $C'\approx 50.943$ is the positive root of the equation $t^2-50t-48=0$.
-Similarly, in the ROTP algroithm, the convergence rate satisfying $\rho_{2}<1$ is guaranteed by $\sqrt{m}>C''CK^2\gamma(\mathbb{D}_{2k})$, where $C''\approx 52.2614$ is the positive real root of the equation $t^4-4t^3-2444t^2-4032t-2880=0$. \end{remark}
+Similarly, in the ROTP algorithm, the convergence rate satisfying $\rho_{2}<1$ is guaranteed by $\sqrt{m}>C''CK^2\gamma(\mathbb{D}_{2k})$, where $C''\approx 52.2614$ is the positive real root of the equation $t^4-4t^3-2444t^2-4032t-2880=0$.

-\begin{remark} Note that in the noise-free situation, i.e., $\vn=\bm{0}$, if the conditions $\sqrt{m}>50.943 C K^2\gamma(\mathbb{D}_{2k})$ and $\eta m\le 1$ hold, the convergence rate in Theorem \ref{Thm_ROT} is strictly less than 1.
+Note that in the noise-free situation, i.e., $\vn=\bm{0}$, if the conditions $\sqrt{m}>50.943 C K^2\gamma(\mathbb{D}_{2k})$ and $\eta m\le 1$ hold, the convergence rate in Theorem \ref{Thm_ROT} is strictly less than 1.
 It means that a linear convergence rate can be achieved by the algorithm ROT.
-Similarly, the algorithm ROTP also achieves a linear convergence rate when certain condition holds. \end{remark}
+Similarly, the algorithm ROTP also achieves a linear convergence rate when a certain condition holds.

-\begin{remark} It should be pointed out that the Gaussian complexity $\gamma(\mathbb{D}_{k})$ and the Gaussian width $w(\mathbb{D}_{k})$ have the same order due to Eq. \eqref{eq:cworder}.
-This, combined with Fact \ref{fact2}, tells us that $\gamma(\mathbb{D}_{k})$ is on the order of $\sqrt{k \log ({en}/{k})}$, where $n$ and $k$ are the dimension and sparsity of the target signal, respectively.
-Based on the main results in Theorems \ref{Thm_ROT}, \ref{Thm_ROTP} and Remark 1, it is not hard to see that the transition point of the number of measurements is on the order of $k \log ({en}/{k})$. \end{remark}
+It should be pointed out that the Gaussian complexity $\gamma(\mathbb{D}_{k})$ and the Gaussian width $w(\mathbb{D}_{k})$ have the same order due to Eq. \eqref{eq:cworder}.
+This, combined with Fact \ref{fact2}, tells us that $\gamma(\mathbb{D}_{k})$ is of the order of $\sqrt{k \log({n}/{k})}$, where $n$ and $k$ are the dimension and sparsity of the target signal, respectively.
+Based on the main results in Theorems \ref{Thm_ROT}, \ref{Thm_ROTP} and the above remarks, it is not hard to see that the number of measurements required for successful recovery is of the order of $k \log({n}/{k})$.